zamweis/ethminer-autostart-windows-and-linux/windows/README.md

 ![Create action](.src/action.jpeg).

 Now we can add the task to the batchfile.

-This is the command needed `C:\Windows\System32\schtasks.exe /RUN /TN YourFolderName\YourTaskName`.
+    C:\Windows\System32\schtasks.exe /RUN /TN YourFolderName\YourTaskName

 It is located in the second line of the batchfile.
 Note that you might need to modify your foldername and taskname.
 Here we used `Mining` and `MSIAfterburner`.

 You might want to test the command in a terminal to make sure you made no mistake.
 You should notice that MSI Afterburner is started with a specific profile active.